tashakaler/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository will be mainly used for the capstone project.
+This repository will be used for the capstone project.